 Sins cherished in our hearts act as a wall between us and God.
 Since God is perfectly holy, He cannot tolerate or excuse our sin.
 That is why He sent His Son to be our Savior.
-Yet in our rebellion, we step out from under the divine grace and favor of our Lord.
+When we rebel, we step out from under the divine grace and favor of our Lord.
 We no longer sense His loving presence with us.
 Prayers seem to go unheard and unanswered.

 We find ourselves living our own way rather than God’s way… thereby impeding His will and purpose for our lives.
-Like Israel, He may give us our rebellious heart’s desire — to live in our own counsel… to follow our own light… to blaze our own trail.
-Yet in so doing, we endanger ourselves and reap the consequences of our sins.
+Like Israel, God may give us our rebellious heart’s desires — to live in our own counsel… to follow our own light… to blaze our own trails.
+Yet in so doing, we endanger ourselves… and reap the consequences of our sins.

 “Who is a God like You, who pardons sin and forgives the transgression of the remnant of His inheritance?
 You do not stay angry forever but delight to show mercy.
 You will again have compassion on us; You will tread our sins underfoot and hurl all our iniquities into the depths of the sea.” – Micah 7:18-19

 God, in His great mercy, continues to call us back to Him.
 Our repentance tears down the wall that keeps us from our gracious God.
 Repentance is a true turning away from sin.
 Perhaps we feel sorrow for our sins, yet still remain unrepentant.
-God knows the thoughts and intents of our heart.
-If our secret intention is to return to our sins, we will only be fooling ourselves.
-He will recognize our insincerity.
+God knows the thoughts and intents of our hearts.
+If we secretly intend to return to our sins, we will only be fooling ourselves.
+He will discern our insincerity.

 “Repent and return, so that your sins may be wiped away, in order that times of refreshing may come from the presence of the Lord.” – Acts 3:19

 God delights in His children.
 He longs for us to remain close to Him.
 When we repent and return to Him, He promises His favor… His rest… His restoration.
 He looks not at who we have been but who we will become.
-He puts our past behind and draws us back home to Him… into the comfort of His love and blessing.
+He puts our past in the past and draws us back home to Him… into the comfort of His love and blessing.